the-drunk-coder/graa/README.md

 * Use C-x to expand a line to your current buffer (that is, the output is fed back as an add() statement ... useful for generators)
 * Use C-q to quit graa>

 So, that's the basic usage.

-I haven't gotten around to write any serious documentation so far, so for now, you'll have to rely on the examples in the examples folder.
-Sorry :(.
+I've started writing a series of tutorial files (see tutorial folder) as of recently, but it isn't really complete yet.
+Once you're through with the tutorial files, you might check the examples folder for some more input.

 ## Demonstrations